SOUTH FLORIDA BASEBALL CARDS PHOTOS

 Throughout the 1940s and 1950s, several brands like Topps, Bowman, and Fleer started regularly including Spring Training images from Florida on their baseball cards.
 This helped generate buzz and interest both for Major League Baseball Spring Training as well as for collecting in the region.
 Photos showing players like Stan Musial, Willie Mays, and Mickey Mantle swinging bats and chasing fly balls in the South Florida sunshine attracted both baseball fans and younger collectors.

-Read also: BIG LEAGUE BASEBALL CARDS 2023
+Read also: BEST BOX OF BASEBALL CARDS TO BUY

 By the 1960s, South Florida had firmly established itself as the epicenter for Major League Spring Training.
 Over 15 big league clubs held camp and played exhibition games in cities like Miami, Fort Lauderdale, and West Palm Beach each March.
 This springtime activity translated heavily to the collecting culture as manufacturers put out baseball cards that spotlighted the Florida sites.
 Topps in particular had photos from Fort Lauderdale Stadium, Al Lang Stadium in St. Petersburg, and Miami Stadium on dozens of cards from the 1960s decade.